Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Period ratio statistics

+For a better view of these resonances, we plot the period ratios of individual planet pairs near $1.5$ and $2.0$ in panels (b) and (c), respectively, of figure \ref{fig:pratboth}.
+Just wide of $1.5$, we note a dense cluster (spanning $1.505$ to $1.520$ for $R_p \lesssim 3.0~R_\oplus$).
+A similar over-density wide of $2.0$ is apparent, but it is considerably more diffuse.
+These are the main features that imply $|\zeta_{1}|$ is not evenly distributed.
 In these panels, we see more clearly the lack of pairs just narrow of the resonances, particularly for the 2:1 resonance.
-In both cases, this gap seems to be wider at larger planet sizes.
-Insofar as planet masses correlate with planet radii, this effect may be due to the fact that resonances are wider for more massive planets.
-To actually clear out these gaps, a dissipative effect needs to be invoked.
-This effect may simply be gravitational scattering, as in the case of the Kirkwood gaps in the asteroid belt: the resonance chaotically pumps up eccentricities \citep{1983Wisdom}, and the bodies scatter off other planets, removing them from the resonance.
-Chaos was also noted by \cite{1986Murray} in the 3:2 and 2:1 resonances at low eccentricity, which might be sufficient to produce the gaps in panels b and c.
-Another possibility is the action of tidal dissipation in the planet, pulling it towards the star and increasing the period ratio \citep{2003Novak,2007Terquem}.
-Yet another possibility is that, while the pair is still embedded in a gaseous disk, one planet may launch waves at its resonance location that interact with the other planet, preventing resonance capture \citep{2012Podlewska}.
+In both cases, this gap may be slightly wider at larger planet sizes.
+Insofar as planet masses correlate with planet radii, this feature may result from resonances being wider for more massive planets.
+To actually generate these gaps in the period ratio distribution, additional forces need to be invoked.
+These may simply be gravitational scattering, as in the case of the Kirkwood gaps in the asteroid belt, where a resonance chaotically pumps up the eccentricity \citep{1983Wisdom}, and the body scatters off other planets and is removed from the resonance.
+Chaos was also noted by \cite{1986Murray} in the 3:2 and 2:1 resonances at low eccentricity, which might be sufficient to produce the gaps in figure~\ref{fig:pratboth}, panels (b) and (c).
+Another possibility is the action of tidal dissipation in the inner planet, pulling it towards the star and increasing the period ratio \citep{2003Novak,2007Terquem}.
+Yet another possibility is that, while the pair is still embedded in a gaseous disk, one planet may excite density waves at its resonance location that interact with the other planet, preventing resonance capture \citep{2012Podlewska}.